 Meetings with stakeholders demonstrated significant interest and political will, particularly within Kitchener-Waterloo.
 As a result, the development of three additional access points was initiated in Fall/Winter 2017.
 The City of Waterloo, City of Kitchener, Stanley Park Optimist Club, and have all expressed interest in participating in the site improvements.

-OBJECTIVE #2– Facilitate planning and development of second and third access points
+OBJECTIVE #2– Identify and facilitate the planning and development of two additional Grand River access points.

-OBJECTIVE #3 – Investigate marketing and product development opportunities to animate and showcase the Grand River as a provincially significant water trail.
+OBJECTIVE #3 – Begin marketing and product development to animate and showcase the Grand River as a provincially significant water trail.

 - Begin site work on four additional access points (Kaufman Flats, Otterbein, Stanley Park, Idlewood Creek).